 Tree of Memories

-Special thanks to WCG TV for recording the service which will be available for viewing over the holidays.
-A special thank you to Pastor Jamie Freeman and Bonnie Irvine for assisting us with all of the audio and visual requirements for the evening.
-To McDiarmid Drive Alliance Church and all staff for being such gracious hosts and going above and beyond to accommodate our requests.
+A special thank you to Pastor Jamie Freeman and Bonnie Irvine for assisting us with all of the audio and visual requirements for the evening, and to McDiarmid Drive Alliance Church and all of their staff for being such gracious hosts and going above and beyond to accommodate our requests.

-We would also like to thank all of our very faithful volunteers who come together every year to help make the evening memorable, as well as our sponsors: Guild Insurance Group, IG Private Wealth Management – Dennis Hunt & Associates, Leech Group, MNP, The BloomBox and The Green Spot.
+We would also like to thank all of our very faithful volunteers who come together every year to help make the evening memorable, as well as our sponsors: Guild Insurance Group, IG Private Wealth Management ~ Dennis Hunt & Assoc., Leech Group, MNP, The BloomBox, The Green Spot, and Meridian Crossfit.
 We are grateful for your support and generosity.

-For those who have ordered a Memorial Ornament, you are welcome to pick them up from our office at 332-8th Street.
+For those who have ordered a Memorial Ornament, you are welcome to pick them up from our office at 332-8th Street after Monday, December 9th.

 We sincerely thank you for joining us and we wish you a peaceful Christmas, surrounded and comforted by those most important in your life.